WMD-group/MacroDensity/README.md

 7.145660229     2.38371017456777e-05
 ```

 If the variance is too high it means that you are not sampling a plateau in the potential.
 Typically values below 10e-4 are acceptable, but you can also use MovingCube.py to verify this.
+Further examples can be found in `/tutorials/Porous/Porous.ipynb`

 ### MovingCube.py
 ------------